feriodismo/kimionline/README.md

 # kimionline - https://kimionline.herokuapp.com/

-A real-time online boardgame.
-Developed in heroku, using node.js / express / socket.io.
+a real-time online boardgame with chat and drawing canvas. developed in heroku, using node.js / express / socket.io / p5.js (spanish content).

-Language: Spanish

 Still in developing mode.
 For more information, ask feriodismo@gmail.com